CARNIVORE DIET

 Autoimmune Protocol (AIP)

-The Autoimmune Protocol (AIP) is an elimination diet designed to reduce inflammation and manage autoimmune conditions by removing foods that may trigger immune system responses.
-It focuses on healing the gut and supporting immune health by cutting out potential food irritants, including grains, dairy, nightshades, processed foods, and refined sugars.
+The Autoimmune Protocol (AIP) is an elimination-style diet designed to reduce inflammation and support autoimmune health by removing foods that commonly trigger immune reactions.
+This gut-healing approach cuts out inflammatory foods such as grains, dairy, nightshades, processed ingredients, seed oils, and refined sugars—many of which are already avoided on a carnivore diet.

 Meat-Only

-Meat-Only refers to a diet that consists solely of animal-based products, primarily meat, but can also include eggs and animal fats like tallow or lard.
-This approach is a more extreme version of the carnivore diet, eliminating plant-based foods entirely, including vegetables, fruits, and nuts.
+Meat-Only refers to a strict dietary approach that consists solely of animal-based foods, primarily meat, but may also include eggs and animal fats like tallow or lard.
+It’s a more extreme version of the carnivore diet, fully eliminating plant-based foods such as vegetables, fruits, and nuts to focus exclusively on animal products.

-For those who follow a meat-only diet, the primary focus is on high-quality protein and healthy fats that come from beef, pork, lamb, chicken, and other meats, offering the body a rich source of essential nutrients.
-This strict focus on animal products may help improve digestion, reduce inflammation, and support muscle growth while also promoting weight loss and mental clarity.
+For those following a meat-only diet, the primary emphasis is on high-quality protein and healthy fats derived from beef, pork, lamb, chicken, and other animal sources.
+This nutrient-dense approach provides a rich supply of essential nutrients, including vitamins, minerals, and amino acids.
+By cutting out carbohydrates and plant compounds, this diet may help improve digestion, reduce inflammation, and support muscle growth, while promoting weight loss and enhancing mental clarity.

 Low-Inflammatory Diet

-A Low-Inflammatory Diet focuses on foods that help reduce chronic inflammation in the body, which is linked to a wide range of health issues, from joint pain to heart disease.
-This diet prioritises anti-inflammatory foods like fish, lean meats, healthy fats, and non-processed animal products.
+A Low-Inflammatory Diet focuses on foods that help reduce chronic inflammation in the body, which is linked to numerous health issues, from joint pain to heart disease.
+This diet emphasizes anti-inflammatory foods like fish, lean meats, healthy fats, and non-processed animal products.
 It limits or avoids foods that may promote inflammation, such as sugars, refined carbs, vegetable oils, and processed foods.

-For those following a carnivore diet, the low-inflammatory diet is a natural fit.
-The exclusion of plant-based foods and the focus on animal-based nutrition—especially fatty fish, beef, pork, and lamb—can help significantly reduce inflammation and support overall health.
-A low-inflammatory diet has been shown to boost immunity, improve gut health, and promote mental clarity.
+For those following a carnivore diet, a low-inflammatory diet is a natural fit.
+By excluding plant-based foods and prioritizing animal-based nutrition, particularly fatty fish, beef, pork, and lamb, the carnivore lifestyle helps significantly reduce inflammation, promoting overall health and wellness.
+The carnivore diet has been shown to enhance gut health, improve immune function, and support mental clarity—all critical factors in reducing chronic inflammation.

 Gut Flora